 As a Fulbright research grant recipient, he examined heightened text in Trinidadian Masquerade, additionally creating the Traditional Mas Archive.
 As a free resource dedicated to preserving Mas performance practices, it has been exhibited at the National Museum and Art Gallery of Trinidad and Tobago.
 Other research efforts include the redesign and standardization of the International Dialects of English Archive, a major online tool for the study of accents and dialects of English as spoken in over 120 countries.

-Dialects and phonetics are integral parts of his work as a professor, designing courses in voice, text, Shakespeare, and other performance areas for MFA and BFA students at the University of Idaho.
+Dialects and phonetics have been integral parts of his work as a professor, designing courses in voice, text, Shakespeare, and other performance areas for MFA and BFA students at the University of Idaho.
 He is a recipient of the Voice and Speech Trainers Association Clyde Vinson Award and has taught voice and speech work at the University of Houston and the University of the West Indies.
 MFA: University of Houston Professional Actor Training Program, BFA: Theatre & Voice, University of Kansas.

 Direction, coaching, workshops